AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Debugging.rst

 ``ns.scal_diff_coefs = 0``.

-Sometimes, restarting from a checkpoint file can reduce the amount of time spent waiting for the code to fail durning the debugging process.
+Sometimes, restarting from a checkpoint file can reduce the amount of time spent waiting for the code to fail during the debugging process.

 If the problem only happens with multilevel runs, ``amr.subcycling_mode = None`` will turn time subcycling off and advance the whole system at the same dt.